 Multiplying Fractions Calculator

-Step 1: Enter the numerator and denominator of the first fraction.
+Step 1: Enter the numerator and denominator for your first fraction.

-Step 2: Enter the numerator and denominator of the second fraction.
+Step 2: Enter the numerator and denominator for your second fraction.
+If you are multiplying a whole number, use '1' as the denominator.

 Related Tools